Chota Nagpur Plateau: Culture

-The Chota Nagpur region is a culturally rich area with a diverse population comprising various indigenous ethinic group of Sadan and tribes.
+The Chota Nagpur region is a culturally rich area with a diverse population comprising various indigenous ethnic groups, both Sadan and Adivasi.
 The region is home to tribes like the Santhal, Munda, Oraon, and Ho, alongside non-tribal groups.
 These groups have distinct traditions, languages, and spiritual practices, often tied closely to nature and ancestral worship.
 Festivals like Sarhul, Holi and Karam are central to their culture, celebrating harvests and nature with traditional music, dance, and rituals.
 Craftsmanship is a strong aspect, with communities creating intricate beadwork, pottery, and metalwork.